 - Nodes receive a reward for the proof of work.

-- A block is added to the current blockchain after the transaction has been verified by authorized nodes.
+- A block is added to the current blockchain after authorized nodes have verified the transaction.

 - The transaction is completed when the update is delivered throughout the network.